Terradue/doc-developer-sandbox/source/reference/man/bash_commands_functions/simulation/ciop-run.rst

 Description
 -----------

-ciop-run runs an workflow or a node of a workflow.
+ciop-run runs a workflow or a node of a workflow.

 Options
 -------